phenoscape/pheno-jsonld/README.md

 These could be specimens, idealized organisms that serve as an exemplar for a taxon but were scored
     from a range of individuals, or taxa.

+One could proceed with just calling every scorable organismal unit an `otu` and using `<meta ... />`
+    elements to express the details, but it does seem that listing the common use cases and recognizing them in "first-class" syntax in the format would help interoperability.

+## More expressive conventions for discussing the nature of a scoring of a cell
+Some scorings are just observations of a specimen.
+Others are summary stats (e.g. the mean of 10 observations).
+Standardizing the method of expressing this information would help TaxonWorks.

 # Links
 This repo is product of the  Computable evolutionary phenotype knowledge workshop